ngodinhtri/front-end-1/README.md

 This is a demo frontend project.
-Use git and firebase hosting. git log, git show, git diff
+Use git and firebase hosting. git log, git show, git diff, git check out, git reset